dvirvar/FlexibleGridLayoutUnity/README.md

 MonsterGridLayout is a grid layout that supports same cell size and custom cell size with more features TBH FlexibleGridLayout will suffice for 99% of usage

-If you don't like my custom editor in FlexibleGridLayout just remove the custom editor and make all the field properties "SerializeField"
+If you don't like my custom editor in FlexibleGridLayout just remove the custom editor and remove the [HideInInspector] from all the parameters
 If you remove the custom editor from MonsterGridLayout you are on your own :D

 If you want to change the logic for MonsterGridLayout you can inherit from it and change the calculations for: